raselinfo/p-paradigms/README.md

 ### Prototypes (Parent)

+**What is prototype and prototype inheritance in JavaScript?**
+In JavaScript, an object can inherit properties of another object.
+The object from where the properties are inherited is called the prototype.
+In short, objects can inherit properties from other objects — the prototypes

-**Inheritance parent class are called by (Parent Class/Base Class/Supper Class)** Every Object in javascript has (parent object / prototype).and every object inherit from its prototype We have two types of inheritance
+**Inheritance parent class are called by (Parent Class/Base Class/Supper Class)** Every Object in javascript has (parent object / prototype) except the root object.and every object inherit from its prototype We have two types of inheritance

 1. Classical Inheritance